What is a channel manager?

 Table of contents

-If we take the simple approach, channel management is the process by which you will sell your inventory via online distribution channels around the world.
+It’s the process by which you will sell your inventory via online distribution channels around the world.
 These channels may include OTAs (Expedia), retail travel agents, metasearch engines (Google), global distribution systems (GDS), or direct channels (your website and social media pages).

-How does a channel manager work?
+How does a channel manager work at a hotel?

 This means that when a room is booked on Booking.com, for example, the channel manager will send this data to your PMS and also update your inventory across your other connected channels, such as Expedia or Agoda.

-A channel will not only make it quicker and easier to sell your hotel’s rooms and manage inventory, but it will also deliver key performance reports that you can use to inform your marketing and sales strategies.
+A channel will not only make it quicker and easier to sell your hotel’s rooms and manage your inventory, but it will also deliver key performance reports that you can use to inform your marketing and sales strategies.

 1. Increase online bookings